 Description / Price

-DM 06025, l = 25 mm, f.
-M6, Drill-d = 8 mm - Price
+DM 06025, l = 25 mm, for M6, Drill-d = 8 mm - Price

-DM 08030, l = 30 mm, f.
-M8, Drill-d = 10 mm - Price
+DM 08030, l = 30 mm, for M8, Drill-d = 10 mm - Price

-DM 10030, l = 30 mm, f.
-M10, Drill-d = 12 mm - Price
+DM 10030, l = 30 mm, for M10, Drill-d = 12 mm - Price

-DM 12040, l = 41 mm, f.
-M12, Drill-d = 16 mm - Price
+DM 12040, l = 41 mm, for M12, Drill-d = 16 mm - Price

-Please take note the section about " Drilling!"
-In concrete, natural stone, and bare walls, brass anchors are usually set flush with the outer surface, in other substrates, a sinking is recommended of 1-2 cm.
+Please refer to our section on drilling.
+In concrete, natural stone, and bare walls (unplastered masonry), brass anchors are usually set flush with the outer surface; in other surfaces, a counter-sinking of 1-2 cm is recommended.
 Do not put the anchors into joints, but only directly into the stone.
-Turn the set screw out of cross holders.
+In the case of cross mounts, unscrew the grub screw.

-"Made in Germany" (Baden-Württemberg)
+Made in Germany (Baden-Württemberg)